OpenNMT/Hackathon/unsupervised-nmt/README.md

 tgt = tgt_iterator.get_next()
 ```

 Here we use the bucketing strategy to make sure batches contain sequences of similar length which reduces the amount of padding and makes the training more efficient.
-For large training sets, we could also use the hard contraint of only batching sentences of the same length.
+For large training sets, we could also use the hard constraint of only batching sentences of the same length.

 You can test by printing the first example: